About Us – Sweden’s International Human Rights Organisation

 30 years of human rights work

-Civil Rights Defenders (previously known as the Swedish Helsinki Committee for Human Rights) was originally a part of the Helsinki Movement.
+Civil Rights Defenders (previously known as the Swedish Helsinki Committee for Human Rights) was originally part of the Helsinki Movement.
 During the Cold War, an agreement was signed by Eastern Bloc and Western countries in the Finnish capital in 1975.
-This inspired citizens across Europe and the United States to form non-governmental organisations (NGOs) to monitor their own governments with regard to respecting human rights.
+This inspired citizens across Europe and the United States to form non-governmental organisations (NGOs) to monitor their own governments with regard to respecting and safe-guarding human rights.
 The Helsinki family grew to include more than 40 organisations.

 90-accounts guarantee correct handling of donations

 Civil Rights Defenders is a non-profit organisation.
-Sida, the Swedish International Development Cooperation Agency, is the main donor with regard to our international activities.
-Many other companies, foundations and individuals contribute to our work.
+Sida, the Swedish International Development Cooperation Agency, is our main donor with regard to our international activities.
+Many other companies, foundations and individuals also contribute to our work.
 We have Swedish 90-accounts and are a member of the Swedish Fundraising Council and FRII.
 Our accounting is supervised by Svensk Insamlingskontroll.
 These measures guarantee that your donation is handled correctly and used for its intended purpose.
-If you would like to know more regarding our financials, please read our annual reports.
+If you would like more information regarding our financials, please read our annual reports.